CN-TU/ntarc-spec/docs/preprocessing.rst

 (*array* of *objects*)

 Describes the features used in the paper.
-See the feature specification file for complete information.
+See :doc:`features` for complete information.

 flows (*optional*)